EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 <h3>Data</h3>
 On this article, we'll go through a dataset that contains features of various diamonds.
 The categorical variables can be turned into interval variables which makes our job easier.
 You can download this Kaggle dataset <a href="https://www.kaggle.com/shivam2503/diamonds/downloads/diamonds.zip/1">here</a>.
 <h3>Models</h3>
 Alongside ANN, some other methods are used to create a model based on the dataset.
-These are:<br>
+These are:<br><br>
 <ul>
   <li><b>Linear Regression</b>: Tries to fit linear lines through your predictor and target variables.
 A relatively simple but effective tool.</li>
   <li><b>Generalized Additive Models</b>: Does the same thing as Linear Regression, plus uses some smoothing functions to increase accuracy.</li>
   <li><b>Polynomial Regression</b>: Uses polynomial functions instead of straight lines.</li>
 </ul>
-You can find more information on these methods <a href="https://www.google.com/search?ei=IsTkXLLOEfODk74Ps4uV6Ac&q=regression+types">all over the internet</a>.
+You can find more information on these methods <a href="https://www.google.com/search?ei=IsTkXLLOEfODk74Ps4uV6Ac&q=regression+types">all over the internet</a>.<br>
+Let's start.
+<h2>Loading Modules and Dataset in Jupyter</h2>
+<